ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 To record an action which changes the DataSet's metadata, or changes its state in a publication or other workflow, a [CreateAction](http://schema.org/CreateAction) or [UpdateAction](http://schema.org/UpdateAction) SHOULD be associated with a _Data Entity_.

-A curation Action MUST have at least one [object](http://schema.org/object) which associates it with either the DataSet or one of its components.
+A curation Action MUST have at least one [object] which associates it with either the DataSet or one of its components.

-An Action which creates new _Data entities_ - for example, the creation of a new metadata file - SHOULD have these as [result](http://schema.org/result)s.
+An Action which creates new _Data entities_ - for example, the creation of a new metadata file - SHOULD have these as [result]s.

-An Action SHOULD have a [name](http://schema.org/name) and MAY have a [description](http://schema.org/description).
+An Action SHOULD have a [name] and MAY have a [description].

 An Action SHOULD have an [endTime], which MUST be in ISO 8601 date format and SHOULD be specified to at least the precision of a day.
 An Action MAY have a [startTime] meeting the same specifications.

-An Action SHOULD have a human [agent](http://schema.org/agent) who was responsible for authorizing the action, and MAY have an [instrument](http://schema.org/instrument) which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.
+An Action SHOULD have a human [agent] who was responsible for authorizing the action, and MAY have an [instrument](http://schema.org/instrument) which associates the action with a particular piece of software (for example, the content management system or data catalogue through which an update was approved) which SHOULD be of `@type` SoftwareApplication.

 An Action's status MAY be recorded in an [actionStatus] property.
 The status must be one of the values enumerated by [ActionStatusType]: `ActiveActionStatus`, `CompletedActionStatus`, `FailedActionStatus` or `PotentialActionStatus`.